 Having the right accommodations is key if you want to succeed at your internship.
-At Gi2C, we offer our All-Inclusive International Intenrship Program members a four-week stay at a shared serviced apartment in a central location.
+At Gi2C, we offer our Premium Package Internship Program members a four-week stay at a shared serviced apartment in a central location.
 The hotel-style apartments are clean, functional, meet Western standards and come with a daily set of fresh towels and bed linens.
-Those who opt for our Only Internship Program Plus Orientation must find accommodations on their own however Gi2C can assist you with this matter if needed.
+Those who opt for our Standard Internship Program must find accommodations on their own however Gi2C can assist you with this matter if needed.

 Interns should make use of the four weeks to look for subsequent accommodations for the remainder of their internships and stay in China.
 We at Gi2C can help you find accommodations that suit your needs and budget.
 Often, interns will find accommodations with other interns and live as roommates, and we encourage you to do the same.
 Renting an apartment with other interns is great value for your money, not to mention fun!
 Check out some photos below of some accommodations in Beijing and Shanghai.
 Prices vary depending on location, quality, apartment amenities and number of rooms.